Mortgage Q&A: “What mortgage rate can I expect?”

 Advertised Mortgage Rates Assume the Best of You

 - Don’t get too excited about the mortgage rates you see advertised

 - They make a lot of GOOD assumptions about their hypothetical borrowers

-- Like excellent credit, large down payment, and so on
+- Like excellent credit, large down payment, owner-occupied property, and so on

 When it comes down to it, most mortgage rates you see on TV, the Internet, or anywhere else are just marketing rates, meaning they’re simply being utilized to get you in the door.